code-jay/LaravelAdminAuthentication/README.md

 ## In this code repository, added the feature of Authentication for Admin and normal user

+Run Composer install command to download dependency:

+composer install

+Create .env file

-Add your database info in .env file:
+Add your MySQL server & database info in .env file:

 To seed Admin and User account info Run: